Nikhil-Anand-DSG/Nikhil-Anand-DSG/README.md

 - 👋 Hi, I’m @Nikhil-Anand-DSG, I go by Nik
-- I'm a summer 2022 Software Engineering Intern
+- I'm a Software Engineer I on the Innovations Team
-- I'm on the Test Engineering Team
+- I'm am a part of the TDP
 - You can reach me @ nikhil.anand@dcsg.com

 <!---